Best Places to Vacation in England (That Aren’t London)

 You’ve probably heard of St Ives from the nursery rhyme, “I was going to St Ives.”
 However, did you know that it’s also a prime vacation spot in the UK?
 I visited in October, and though the weather was a little chilly, I still felt like I had been transported to a tropical island.
 I couldn’t believe that I was really still in Great Britain, land of rain and moors.
 St Ives is a beach town, and it is utterly picturesque.
 There are palm trees and golden sand lining the shores of an ocean that is cleaner and purer than you could imagine.
 It’s the kind of aquamarine you draw as a child when depicting the sea, not the color I’ve come to associate with the real ocean.

 In addition to the beach, there are beautiful hills to climb and plenty of adorable shops and cafes to explore.
 Tea and scones are a must (the scones are heavenly), as are the classic Cornish pasties, which are meat, potatoes, and vegetables covered in bread like a calzone.
 You can also treat yourself to classic Cornish ice cream or Cornish fudge.
 I recommend clotted cream flavored—I know the name sounds gross, but trust me, after trying clotted cream (like a thicker, tastier whipped cream) on your scones, you’ll be hooked.
 St Ives is also pretty affordable.
-You can book a cottage to stay in from Homeaway for less than £100 a night (about $125).
+Hotels on Booking.com start around $100 a night.
+Plus, if you book using our special link, you get a $30 discount!
+You can also book a cottage to stay in from Homeaway for less than £100 a night (about $125).
 If you’re looking to vacation in England, St Ives is a great place to start.

 If you’re looking for Shakespeare in England, look no further than his birthplace, Stratford-Upon-Avon.
 The quaint town is home to the house where the famous playwright was born.
 There are also many other Tudor homes there related to the writer.
 There is also a beautiful quayside where you can walk along the River Avon in a park lush with greenery.